 2-II.H.
-DENIAL OR TERMINATION OF ASSISTANCE
+Denial or Termination of Assistance

-The CCHA's decision to deny or terminate the assistance of a family that includes a person with disabilities is subject to consideration of reasonable accommodation [24 CFR 982.552 (2)(iv)].
+A CCHA's decision to deny or terminate the assistance of a family that includes a person with disabilities is subject to consideration of reasonable accommodation [24 CFR 982.552 (2)(iv)].

-When applicants with disabilities are denied assistance, the notice of denial must inform them of the CCHA's informal review process and their right to request a hearing.
-In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal hearing process.
+When applicants with disabilities are denied assistance, the notice of denial must inform them of the CCHA's informal review process and their right to request an informal review.
+In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal review process.